 Samantha Spiro as Lady Macbeth is the production’s greatest draw, commanding the stage and the verse in a way that Millson is unable.
 Always the more intriguing of the pair, her dramatic abilities make her near absence in the second act all the more noticeable.
 Millson does however deliver the famous “sound and fury” speech with a quiet desperation and indeed it is in the play’s quieter moments when he is given the chance to stand still that he really shines.

 Moyo Akandé, Jess Murphy and Cat Simmons also give impressive turns as the three witches, and they are choreographed well by Charlotte Broom and Siân Williams.
 Equally, Macbeth’s coronation scene, along with the appearance of Banquo’s ghost are also well directed and choreographed, and the constant toing and froing of Macbeth’s crown ties the play together well.

 By placing such emphasis on Shakespeare’s easy knack for comedy, Best has made this production a pleasant summer treat, but she has done so at the expense of Macbeth’s darker motives.

-Macbeth is on at the Globe Theatre until 13th October 2013.
-For further information or to book, visit here.
+Macbeth is at the Globe Theatre until 13th October 2013.
+For further information or to book visit the theatre’s website here.